italomaia/flask-empty/README.md

 Flask Empty
 ===========
 Flask-Empty is a simple **flask boilerplate** project for fast flask prototyping.
-Just clone the project, copy the **src/** with your project name and star.
+Just clone the project, copy the **src/** with your project name and start.

 ```shell
 # in linux/Mac